ds5110/faces/sampling.md

 ```
 make resample_test
 ```
-Plese see `logreg.md` for more information about how our logistic regression model preformed with resampling (and to recreate the figures/reports above).
+Please see `logreg.md` for more information about how our logistic regression model preformed with resampling (and to recreate the figures/reports above).